 - Will You Be the Next Pioneering Female Coder?

-If you think coding is a man’s realm, think again.
-While diversity in this business has been a challenge since the industry first began, it didn’t stop female coders from stepping up to the plate and changing the game.
-Women have played a relevant role in the development of coding, programming languages, and computer development since the 1900’s.
+If you think coding is a man's realm, think again.
+While diversity in the world of programming has been a challenge since the industry first began, it didn't stop female coders from stepping up to the plate and changing the game.
+Women have played a relevant role in the development of coding, programming languages, and computer development since the 1900's.

 In fact, some of the most iconic achievements of that century came from the brilliant minds of female coders.
 Through various projects, they created and improved upon the computing programs that revolutionized the world as we know it today, including the portable computer, space shuttle exploration, and more.

 Four names of those pioneers sit below, along with a summary of their greatest achievements.

 Why is Ada Lovelace Widely Considered the Founder of Computer Science?